-This is worth my time to document it.
+This worth my time to document it.
 I have this friend/client who is very paranoid about security.
 When I have to connect to his servers, I have to do several SSH jumps, just like the image.

 He will only allow me to connect from a static IP and if I wanted to connect to a server of his without a public IP, I would have to do several SSH connections.
 Since I only have a dynamic IP and who knows where I may be connecting from (house, office, Starbucks), I am allowed to connect from one of my servers that has a public static IP.